cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

 The workshop had three main themes: Goverance, Tools, and Current Enhancement Proposals.

-The goverance sesssions (3.5 hours) covered standard names, recent changes to goverance procedures and the CF committees, the use of GitHub as the primary repository for CF and a review of recent and upcoming changes to the conventions.
+The **goverance** sesssions (3.5 hours) covered standard names, recent changes to goverance procedures and the CF committees, the use of GitHub as the primary repository for CF and a review of recent and upcoming changes to the conventions.

-The tools session (1 hour) contained three demonstrations of generic tools that could be useful to the CF community - two CF checkers and a reference implementation of the CF data model.
+The **tools** session (1 hour) contained three demonstrations of generic tools that could be useful to the CF community - two CF checkers and a reference implementation of the CF data model.
 This was a new addition to the annual meeting, and one that will surely be repeated.

 The remining time (4.75 hours) was devoted to eight breakout discussions, with four occuring in parallel on each of two days.
-Seven of the sessions focussed on furthering the progress of an open enhancement in the GithUb issue tracker, with the other session devoted to a general discussion on standard names.
+Seven of the sessions focussed on furthering the progress of an open **enhancement proposals** in the GithUb issue tracker, with the other session devoted to a general discussion on standard names.

 Thanks for their support is extended to to: